Chapter 124, PERSONNEL POLICIES

 Salary increases for the Police Chief, Fire Chief, and Assistant Police Chiefs are pursuant to § 124-40, Salary increases, below.

-The standard work day for “officers and employees” as defined in §124-39 above, is seven (7) hours per day, not including one (1) hour for lunch, five days per week; except the standard work day for the following positions is eight (8) hours per day, not including one (1) hour for lunch, five days per week: Commissioner of Public Works, City Engineer, 1st Deputy DPW Commissioner, Supervisor of Building, Inspection & Construction, Administrative Assistant (to Commissioner of Public Works), Fire Chief, Police Chief, Assistant Police Chief(s), Superintendent of City Streets, and Comptroller, Assistant Comptroller, Staff Accountant, Assessor, Information Technology Manager.
-(See Permanent Resolution 11-19, adopted March 19, 2011; Permanent Resolution 13-87, Adopted November 20, 2013; Permanent Ordinance 16-105, Adopted December 21, 2016)
+The standard work day for “officers and employees” as defined in §124-39 above, is seven (7) hours per day, not including one (1) hour for lunch, five days per week; except the standard work day for the following positions is eight (8) hours per day, not including one (1) hour for lunch, five days per week: Commissioner of Public Works, City Engineer, 1st Deputy DPW Commissioner, Supervisor of Building, Inspection & Construction, Administrative Assistant (to Commissioner of Public Works), Fire Chief, Police Chief, Assistant Police Chief(s), Superintendent of City Streets, and Comptroller, Assistant Comptroller, Staff Accountant, Assessor, Information Technology Manager, City Treasurer, Commissioner of Parks, Assistant Director of Personnel & Safety, Assistant City Engineer, Assistant to the Mayor for Youth and Neighborhood Affairs, Administrative Assistant (from the Bureau of Police, 2020 salary-$42,000).
+(See Permanent Resolution 11-19, adopted March 19, 2011; Permanent Resolution 13-87, Adopted November 20, 2013; Permanent Ordinance 16-105, Adopted December 21, 2016; Permanent Ordinance 18-91, Adopted October 17, 2018; Permanent Ordinance 20-04 Adopted January 8, 2020)

 § 124-40.
 Salary increases.
 [Amended 12-21-1992 by Ord.
 No. 92-122; Amended 4-7-08 by Ord.
 No. 16-2008; Amended 8-18-10 by Ord.
 No. 10-39]